John Henry Newman: Lectures on the Present Position of Catholics in England

 Anti-Catholicism had been central to British culture since the 16th-century English Reformation.
 According to D. G. Paz, anti-Catholicism was "an integral part of what it meant to be a Victorian".
 Popular anti-Catholic feeling ran high at this time, partly in consequence of the papal bull Universalis Ecclesiae by which Pope Pius IX re-established the Catholic diocesan hierarchy in England on 29 September 1850.
 New episcopal sees were created and Cardinal Nicholas Wiseman was to be the first Archbishop of Westminster.

-On 7 October, Wiseman announced the Pope's restoration of the Catholic hierarchy in England in the pastoral letter From out of the Flaminian Gate.
+Wiseman announced the restoration of the hierarchy in England on 7 October in a pastoral letter dated "from out of the Flaminian Gate".

 Led by The Times and Punch, the British press saw this as being an attempt by the papacy to reclaim jurisdiction over England.
 This was dubbed the "Papal Aggression".
 The prime minister, John Russell, wrote a public letter to the Bishop of Durham and denounced this "attempt to impose a foreign yoke upon our minds and consciences".
 Russell's stirring up of anti-Catholicism led to a national outcry.
 This "No Popery" uproar led to violence with Catholic priests being pelted in the streets and Catholic churches being attacked.

 Newman was keen for lay people to be at the forefront of any public apologetics, writing that Catholics should "make the excuse of this persecution for getting up a great organization, going round the towns giving lectures, or making speeches".
 He supported John Capes in the committee he was organising for public lectures in February 1851.
-Due to ill-health, Capes had to stop them halfway through.
+Due to ill health, Capes had to stop them halfway through.

 Newman took the initiative and booked the Birmingham Corn Exchange for a series of public lectures.
 He decided to make their tone popular and provide cheap off-prints to those who attended.
-These lectures were his Lectures on the Present Position of Catholics in England and they were delivered weekly, beginning on 30 June and finishing on 1 September 1851.
+These lectures were his Lectures on the Present Position of Catholics in England and they were delivered weekly, beginning on 30 June and published on 1 September 1851.

-In total there were nine lectures:
+In total, there were nine lectures: